-Weathertightness - the product, used with a suitable underlay, has satisfactory resistance to the passage of rain and snow (see section 6).
+Weathertightness - the product, when used with a suitable roof tile underlay, has satisfactory resistance to the passage of rain and snow (see section 6).

-Strength and stability - the product has satisfactory resistance to the effects of wind loading likely to be met in service (see section 7).
+Strength and stability - the product has a design wind load resistance of 2.5 kPa (see section 7)

-Properties in relation to fire - the product can achieve an AA classification to BS 476-3 : 2004 and be unrestricted in terms of proximity to a boundary, however restrictions may apply to completed roof assemblies, depending on the other materials/components used and the overall construction (see section 9).
+Performance in relation to fire- the product may achieve an S.AA classification to BS 476-3 : 2004 or $B{ROOF}(t4)$ to BS EN 13501-5 : 2016 and be unrestricted in terms of proximity to a boundary, however restrictions may apply to completed roof assemblies, depending on the other materials/components used and the overall construction (see section 9).

-Durability - under normal conditions the product will have a service life in excess of 30 years (see section 11).
+Durability - under normal service conditions, the product will have a service life in excess of 30 years (see section 11).